A data-driven iteratively regularized Landweber iteration

 \textit{Term $S_A$}: Utilizing the hypotheses \eqref{eq:A_stab} and \eqref{eq:lambda_ca2}, with $\delta=0$, we have

 Inequalities \eqref{eq: S_A} and \eqref{eq: S_F}, inserted in Equation \eqref{eq: S_A+S_F}, give

 Reasoning in the same way for $|\langle e_h-e_k, e_h \rangle |$ we find

 From these estimates, it follows that both $|\langle e_h-e_j, e_h \rangle |$ and $|\langle e_h-e_k, e_h \rangle |$ go to zero as $k\to \infty$ thanks to \eqref{eq: res_ks_no_noise}.
 Therefore, from \eqref{eq: ejmek} and \eqref{eq: norm_ej_ek}, we find that $\{e_k\}$ is a Cauchy sequence.
 Then, from \eqref{eq: def_ek}, we derive that $\{u_k\}$ is a Cauchy sequence as well hence the assertion of the theorem follows. \end{proof} In the case of noisy data, we cannot expect that the iteratively regularized Landweber iteration converges, since $\yd$ might not belong to the range of the operator $F$.
 In fact, we can only obtain a stable approximation of a solution of $F(u)=y$ provided the discrepancy principle \eqref{eq: discrep_princ} is employed, i.e, the iteration is stopped after a finite number of steps.
-Here, assuming that the discrepancy principle \eqref{eq: discrep_princ} holds, we prove a stability result for the iteratively regularized Landweber iteration in the case of noisy data. \begin{theorem} Under \autoref{as:fa}, \eqref{eq:disc_ca} and \eqref{eq:lambda_ca}, let $k_*=k_*(\delta,\yd)$ be chosen such that \eqref{eq: discrep_princ} holds.
-Then, the iteratively regularized Landweber iteration \eqref{eq:SDscheme} converges to a solution of $F(u)=y$, as $\delta\to 0$. \end{theorem} \begin{proof} We recall that $\udag$ represents the limit of the iteration \eqref{eq:SDscheme} when $\delta=0$, i.e, the case with data $y$.
+Here, assuming that the discrepancy principle \eqref{eq: discrep_princ} holds, we prove a stability result for the iteratively regularized Landweber iteration in the case of noisy data. \begin{theorem} Under Assumption \ref{as:fa}, \eqref{eq:disc_ca} and \eqref{eq:lambda_ca}, let $k_*=k_*(\delta,\yd)$ be chosen such that \eqref{eq: discrep_princ} holds. {Moreover, we assume that for each fixed iteration $k$, ${\lambda^{\delta}_k}\to \lambda_k$, as $\delta\to 0$}.
+Then, the data driven iteratively regularized Landweber iteration \eqref{eq:SDscheme} converges to a solution of $F(u)=y$, as $\delta\to 0$. \end{theorem} \begin{proof} We recall that $\udag$ represents the limit of the iteration \eqref{eq:SDscheme} when $\delta=0$, i.e, the case with data $y$.
 Let $\{\delta_n\}$ be a sequence such that $\{\delta_n\}\to 0$ as $n\to\infty$ and denote with $y_n:=y^{\delta_n}$ the sequence of the perturbed data.
 Let $k_n=k_*(\delta_n,y_n)$ be the stopping index for which the discrepancy principle \eqref{eq: discrep_princ} holds, i.e.

 We now distinguish two cases as $n\to\infty$: \begin{enumerate} \item $k_n\to k,\, k\in \mathbb{R}^+$; \item $k_n \to +\infty$. \end{enumerate} \textit{Case (i)}: to avoid technicalities, we can assume that $k_n=k$, for all $n\in\mathbb{N}$.
 Therefore, from \eqref{eq: discr_princ_yn} we get